Vibhav201/Custom-Papirus-Folder-Icons/README.md

 ## Colour Specification
 ![](assets/Images/ColourSpec.png)

-- 1 represents the '`col*`' values in the script and there can be multiple of these.
+- 1 represents the `col*` values in the script and there can be multiple of these.
 Its the primary colour for the icon.
-- 2 represents the '`sc_col*`' values in the script and there is an `sc-col` value for each `col` value.
+- 2 represents the `sc_col*` values in the script and there is an `sc_col` value for each `col` value.
 Its the secondary colour for the icon.
-- 3 represents the '`file_color`' and its the colour of the middle file section.
+- 3 represents the `file_color` and its the colour of the middle file section.
-- 4 represents the '`symbol_color`' and its the colour of the center symbol.
+- 4 represents the `symbol_color` and its the colour of the center symbol.

 ## Usage
 1. Make sure You have [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) installed (preferably in `~/.local/share/icons`)